The Level Index

 The most efficient DTC brands run $800K-$1M+ per FTE by outsourcing fulfillment, automating customer service (chatbots handle 40-60% of tickets), and keeping creative lean via freelancers.
 In-house warehouse operations dramatically lower this number.
 Above $5M revenue, the warehouse-vs-3PL decision is the biggest labor leverage call you'll make.

-True contribution margin after all variable costs is 15–20% — not the 65% gross margin on your pitch deck.
+A useful DTC contribution-margin reference is 15-20%, not the 65% gross margin on your pitch deck.

 Contribution Margin After COGS, Shipping, Fees & Ad Spend